Health Information and Tools > Physical Growth in Newborns

 Overview

-In the first month, your doctor will pay close attention to your baby's increasing weight, length, and head circumference.
+In the first month, your doctor or midwife will pay close attention to your baby's increasing weight, length, and head circumference.
 The head is measured around the largest point of the head, usually starting at a point on the forehead.

-The average birth weight for babies is around 3.5 kg (7.5 lb), although between 2.5 kg (5.5 lb) and 4.5 kg (10 lb) is considered normal.
+The average birth weight for babies is around 3.5 kg (7.5 lb), although between 2.5 and 4.5 kg (5.5 and 10 lb) is considered normal.
 In general:

 • Boys are usually a little heavier than girls.